pisichi/epub-auto-editor/readme.md

 # EpubAutoEditor

-#### ⚠️Disclaimer⚠️, now it can only be used with my scuffed [gguf-py-backend](https://github.com/pisichi/gguf-py-backend) and customize for grammar correction.
-I'll implement mode selection and the stand-alone llama-python-ccp on this later.)

 EpubAutoEditor is a tool designed for automatically processing EPUB files, providing grammar correction, and enabling bulk editing of entire EPUB collections. <br>
 It is designed to integrate with my custom gguf agent [gguf-py-backend](https://github.com/pisichi/gguf-py-backend).